Related ToolsGithub CopilotCursorTabnineAmazon Q Developer

 Problem: Accepting every suggestion without thinking atrophies your coding skills.

 Solution: Use Copilot for speed, but regularly code without it to maintain fundamentals.
-I do “no-Copilot Fridays” to stay sharp.
+Some teams practice “no-Copilot Fridays” to stay sharp.

 Pitfall 2: Security Vulnerabilities